Libra (novel)

-Libra is a 1988 novel by Don DeLillo that describes the life of Lee Harvey Oswald and his participation in a fictional CIA conspiracy to assassinate President John F. Kennedy.
+Libra is a 1988 novel by Don DeLillo that describes the life of Lee Harvey Oswald and his participation in a CIA conspiracy to assassinate President John F. Kennedy.
 The novel blends historical fact with fictional supposition.

-Libra received critical acclaim and earned DeLillo the inaugural Irish Times International Fiction Prize, as well as a nomination for the 1988 National Book Award for Fiction.
+Libra received critical acclaim and earned DeLillo the inaugural Irish Times International Fiction Prize as well as a nomination for the 1988 National Book Award for Fiction.

 Plot

 The book follows two related but separate narrative threads: episodes from Oswald's life from his childhood until the assassination and his death, and the actions of other participants in the conspiracy.
 A secondary parallel story follows Nicholas Branch, a CIA archivist of more recent times assigned the monumental task of piecing together the disparate fragments of Kennedy's death.

 Oswald is portrayed as a misfit antihero, whose overtly communist political views cause him difficulties fitting into American society.
 Raised by a single mother in the Bronx, Oswald enlists in the military in the 1950s and is stationed at the Naval Air Facility Atsugi in Japan, where he amuses his fellow marines with his earnest left-wing ideology.
 Oswald defects to the Soviet Union after the end of his service and is interviewed by the KGB about the U-2 reconnaissance planes he observed at Atsugi, although he is unable to furnish much useful information.
 Following a suicide attempt, Oswald is moved to Minsk, where he works in a factory and meets a young woman, Marina, whom he marries.
 In the early 1960s, Oswald and Marina relocate to Texas.

 Concurrently in the novel, a cadre of CIA agents disillusioned by Kennedy's perceived failure to adequately support the Bay of Pigs invasion hatch a plot to stage an assassination attempt and blame it on the Cuban government.
 The chief conspirators in the CIA are Win Everett, Lawrence Parmenter and TJ Mackey.
 The conspiracy grows to encompass several largely independent factions, including organized crime figures in New Orleans and a contingent of Cuban exiles in Miami.
-Although at first they planned to intentionally miss the President, at some point it is decided that the gunman should aim to kill.
+Although at first they planned to intentionally miss the President, at some point it’s decided the gunman should aim to kill.